nebulaeandstars/o/README.md

 ## Development

-o is in very early development, and there are bound to be many bugs and changes over the next few months.
+Be aware that o is in very early development.
+Not all planned features have been implemented yet, and there are bound to be many bugs and changes over the next few months.
+I'm trying to maintain backward compatibility, but things might break every now and then.

-Planned features are:

-- More flags
-    - To specify alternate config files.
-    - To override category options.
-- Better integration with environment variables.
-- Better help (show user-defined subcommands in the menu).
-- `o` will use itself to open itself with a category.